zac-garby/pluto-lang/README.md

 ### How??

 To use it, clone the repository and run `__main__.py`.
-If you  don't give in any  cmd-line arguments, it will open up a REPL.
-If you give it one  argument, that should be a file name relative  to the program, which will be run.
+Giving it no arguments will run the REPL, in which you can enter statements line by line.

+There are also a number of arguments you can use:

+ - `-f, --file` - Runs the given file
+ - `-p, --parse` - Parses the file, but doesn't execute it
+ - `-t, --tree` - Parses the file and prints the parse tree
+ - `-i, --interactive` - Runs the file and enters interactive mode afterwards
+ - `-h, --help` - Shows a useful help menu
+ - `-v, --version` - Shows the current version

 ### Contributions